František and Františka Vybíral (JÍROVSKÝ)

 SS Vandalia

 The “Vandalia” was built in 1871 by Caird & Co, Greenock for the Hamburg America Line.
-She was a 2,810 gross ton ship, length 330ft x beam 39ft, one funnel, two masts (rigged for sail), iron construction, single screw and a speed of 11 knots.
-There was accomodation for 150-1st, 70-2nd and 150-3rd class passengers.
-Launched 4/22/1871 and meant for the New Orleans service, but started her maiden voyage on 6/28/1871 when she left Hamburg for New York.
+She was a 2,810 gross ton ship, length 330ft x beam 39ft, one funnel, two masts (rigged for sail), iron construction, single screw, and a speed of 11 knots.
+There was accommodation for 150-1st, 70-2nd, and 150-3rd class passengers.
+Launched on 4/22/1871 and meant for the New Orleans service, but started her maiden voyage on 6/28/1871 when she left Hamburg for New York.
 She made 27 North Atlantic crossings, starting the last 2/12/1883, and was then sold to British owners.
-In 1884 she was purchased by the Hamburg Hansa Line, renamed “Kehrwieder” and on 4/12/1885 commenced Hamburg – Montreal sailings.
-She made he last voyage on this service on 10/17/1891 and on 3/15/1892 made a single round voyage between Hamburg and Boston.
-She was taken over by Hamburg America Line, together with the rest of the Hamburg Hansa Line fleet and resumed sailings between Hamburg and Boston on 8/10/1892.
-In 1895 she was renamed “Polonia” and in 1897 was sold and scrapped at Spezia.
+In 1884, she was purchased by the Hamburg Hansa Line, renamed “Kehrwieder,” and on 4/12/1885, commenced Hamburg – Montreal sailings.
+She made her last voyage on this service on 10/17/1891, and on 3/15/1892, she made a single-round voyage between Hamburg and Boston.
+She was taken over by the Hamburg America Line, together with the rest of the Hamburg Hansa Line fleet, and resumed sailings between Hamburg and Boston on 8/10/1892.
+In 1895, she was renamed “Polonia,” and in 1897, she was sold and scrapped at Spezia.

 Like so many ships of the past, the British Sailing Shipp SS Vandalia had a sad ending.
 From the Wreck Report for ‘Vandalia’ and ‘Duke of Buccleugh’, 1889.